 Sample Acquisition and Handling

-Sample acquisition and handling is the most essential element of in-situ analysis and exploration.
-The NASA planetary exploration systems developed to date to obtain, manipulate, and deliver samples have been limited to scraping and scooping, placing samples into an instrument’s opening using gravity and examining abraded rock surfaces.
-The ability to obtain an intact core sample, to drill and extract that sample from a desired depth, to prepare that sample in different ways and deliver it precisely are capabilities that need to be realized and implemented.
+Sample acquisition and handling is an essential element of in-situ analysis and exploration.
+The NASA planetary exploration systems developed prior to Curiosity’s development to obtain, manipulate, and deliver samples were limited to scraping and scooping, placing samples into an instrument’s opening using gravity and examining abraded rock surfaces.
+Curiosity’s design added the capability to drill into rock and to transfer the resulting particulate to instruments for analysis.
+The ability to obtain an intact core sample, to drill and extract that sample from a desired depth, to prepare that sample in different ways and deliver it precisely are capabilities that remain to be realized and implemented.

 For sample-return missions, the ability to place a pristine sample into a sample container must be augmented with the capability to ensure that such a sample is both unique and scientifically interesting.